jess-of-the-woods/tid_til/notes/linux/index.md

 `/etc`: Stores config files for the system.

-`/opt`: Optional.
-Programs installed by user

 `/home`: Stores files belonging to each user.
 In a subdirectory of `/home` e.g. `/home/margaret`

 `/mnt`: Where new devices such as USB drives will be mounted

+`/opt`: Optional.
+Programs installed by user

+`/tmp`: Temporary files

+`/usr`: unix system resources

+`/usr/bin`: Another location for programs on the system

 `/var`: Variables.
 Variable data which changes over time. e.g. mail spools, user databases, log files

-`/tmp`: Temporary files

 `/var/log`: Stores log files for various system programs.

-`/usr`: unix system resources

-`/usr/bin`: Another location for programs on the system

-### Other
-- Ctrl + m minimize

 ### GKSu
 GKSu is a library that provides a Gtk+ frontend to su and sudo.
 It supports login shells and preserving environment when acting as a su frontend.
 It is useful to menu items or other graphical programs that need to ask a user's password to run another program as another user.

-gksu gedit /etc/sysctl.conf     (change swappiness)
+- `gksu gedit /etc/sysctl.conf`     (change swappiness)

-gksu gedit, in preferences, disable file browser plugin
+- `gksu gedit`, in preferences, disable file browser plugin

-PPA - Personal Package Archives

-APT - Advanced Package Tool

-### Booting
+### Other
-- MBR
-- GRUB: GRand Unified Boot Loader
-- POST: power on self test
-- BIOS (EFI, UEFI)

-#### Master Boot Record (MBR)
-located in 1st sector of primary disk, usually /dev/hda or /dev/sda. less than 512 bytes

-3 parts
-- boot loader
-- partition table info
-- magic numbers???

-loads & executes GRUB

-loads default kernel specified in config file /etc/grub.conf
+- Ctrl + m minimize